ERP software. What is it?

-An Enterprise Resource Planning (ERP) system is composed of multiple resource planning applications, which share data.
+An Enterprise Resource Planning (ERP) system is composed of multiple resource planning applications which share data.
 Each application is usually focused on the needs of one department within a business, such as logistics or finance.
 Relevant applications are then integrated to meet the specific needs of a business.
 Instead of using different interfaces and applications to access the IT systems for each department, ERP allows employees of a company to access the IT system of all departments using one application and one interface.
-Integration is an important requirement for facilitating successful resource management.
+Integration is a crucial requirement for facilitating successful resource management.
 It also improves the efficiency and utility of the multiple IT systems used throughout a company.
-For these reasons, ERP software applications are key systems within a company’s IT infrastructure.
+For these reasons, ERP software applications are critical systems within a company’s IT infrastructure.

 The benefits of ERP

 ERP simplifies an organisation’s IT systems and enables free-flowing communication and collaboration between departments and employees.
 By connecting technology, ERP also reduces the costs incurred by a company.
 It does this by ensuring that technology isn’t mistakenly duplicated and that incompatible technology isn’t unnecessarily purchased.
 ERP allows businesses to focus on core business activity by increasing the efficiency of their IT systems, reducing the risk of multiple data entries, and making critical business processes, such as tracking customer satisfaction, easier to manage.
 Lastly, ERP provides a holistic insight into the overall workings of a company by bringing together data from all departments.
 This information can be used to identify areas for improvement and implement strategic changes to business models.